Travel guide

 4. Check that you have a signal and you're already browsing.

-If it's your first time with this technology, it's a good idea to read what an eSIM is beforehand to know what to expect.
-Also, check that your phone is compatible; almost all recent iPhones and high-end Android phones are.
+If this is your first time with this technology, it's good to read what a virtual eSIM is to know what to expect.
+Also check that your phone is compatible; almost all recent iPhones and high-end Androids are.

 Tips for cold weather and remote routes

 Scandinavia has two enemies for mobile phones: extreme cold and distances.
-Cold drains the battery very quickly, so always carry an external battery, especially if you're hunting for auroras at night.
-And on fjord routes, in Lapland, or the interior of Iceland, there will be sections without coverage, no matter how good your eSIM is.
+Cold drains the battery at full speed, so always carry an external battery, especially if you're chasing auroras at night.
+And on fjord routes, Lapland, or inland Iceland, there will be stretches without coverage, no matter how good your eSIM is.

 A couple of recommendations that make a difference: